 13. Tapioca

-Originated from the cassava root, tapioca is made by extracting the starch from the cassava root.
+Tapioca is made from the cassava root by extracting the starch from the cassava root.
 It can often be found in the West Indies, Central and South America.

 14. Tarragon